tkn-tub/NN_molecular_communications/Section_III_B_synchronizer/README.md

 ## Features

 ## Contributing
-Interest contributers can be in contact with the project owner, see the Contact Information below.
+Interested contributers can be in contact with the project owner, see the Contact Information below.
 We identify further developments to ....

 ## License